basil08/jekyll-now/_posts/2020-10-07-stuck-by-fandom-for-the-first-time-in-my-life.md

 tags: music dreampop cocteautwins fan
 ---

 Ethereal, heavenly, celestial, opulent, splendid, otherworldly - these adjectives form the regular staple of people who dare to describe the music of the Cocteau Twins (pronounced: cock-tow twins).
-But really I think it's an effort in vain.
+Honestly, I think it's an effort in vain.
 Because this band defies all possibilities of being defined by words.
 Cage them in artificial genres and you will fail.
 You can only _experience_ their _"sacred microcosm"_ yourself as Azam Ali so eloquently puts [it][azamali].

 Yes!
 This is the story of when I was stuck by fandom for the very first time in my life.